pkorat/World-Life-Expectancy-Analysis/README.md

 Report - Group
 Presentation - Group

-A summary of our analysis can be viewed in the **Bulldogs_Project_Presentation.pptx** file in the root drive of this repository.
+A summary of our analysis can be viewed in the **Bulldogs - Project 1 Presentation.pptx** file in the root drive of this repository.